infapy/infapy.github.io/docs/myDocs/DevDocs/v2/RuntimeEnv/index.md

 # GetRuntimeEnvironment

-Use the RuntimeEnvitonment for fetching the details of the Runtime Environments from IICS.
+Use the GetRuntimeEnvitonment Functions to fetch the details of the Runtime Environments from IICS.
 You can get information of all the RuntimeEnvironments or for any select Runtime Environment.

 ## Function: getAllRuntimeEnvironments()